 What Does a Typical Keto Diet Look Like?

-The keto diet is basically a high-fat, low-carb diet with a controlled intake of protein.
-Today, there are several variations of the diet to help people achieve their goals.
+The Ultimate Keto Diet Checklist: The keto diet is basically a high-fat, low-carb diet with a controlled intake of protein.
+Moreover, today, there are several variations of the diet to help people achieve their goals.
 Some common options include:

 - Standard keto diet: This one usually contains about 75 percent fat, 20 percent protein, and 5 percent carbs